SAFETY AND HEALTH GUIDELINES FOR SCHOOL OF VETERINARY MEDICINE STUDENTS AND EMPLOYEES WHILE STUDYING AND WORKING ABROAD

-Students must address all issues detailed in the Veterinary Medical Student Checklist and shall have this checklist signed by the Associate Dean for Academic Affairs as far ahead of their planned travel as possible.
+Students must address all issues detailed in the Veterinary Medical Student Checklist and shall have this checklist signed by the SVM Student Services Coordinator as far ahead of their planned travel as possible.

 All graduate students at the UW-Madison are subject to the rules of the university and of the UW Graduate School.
-For Graduate School policies see the following websites:
+For Graduate School policies and procedures, see the following website:

 Faculty and Staff

 “Faculty and academic staff abroad are governed by the same policies that define faculty and academic staff rights and responsibilities on the home campus.”
-(UW System ACIS 7.2) These policies are found throughout the University of Wisconsin-Madison website: http://www.wisc.edu/.
+(UW System ACIS 7.2) These policies are found throughout the University of Wisconsin Madison website: http://www.wisc.edu/.
 School faculty and staff are expected to report planned absences of one or more days.
-A form, Planned Absence or Travel Report, is available for this purpose.
-When international travel is involved, it is especially important that all information requested on this form be provided to departmental or supervisors’ offices.
+When international travel is involved, it is especially important that all travel information be provided to departmental or supervisors’ offices.

 V. SAFETY, HEALTH AND MEDICAL CARE WHILE STUDYING AND WORKING ABROAD